toradex/torizon-samples/python-qml/README.md

     ## Python QML Integration

-In this sample code, UI is designed in QML and integrated with python project.
-When user click on the button, humidity and temperature is read from SHT3x kernel space driver and shown to the user on GUI.
+In this sample code, UI is designed in QML and integrated with python project using PySide2.
+When user click on the button, humidity and temperature is read from SHT3x kernel space driver (assuming it is already set with address 0x44) and shown to the user on GUI.

 It contains a docker file to create an image out of it.
 ```